At the heart of the British thoroughbred industry

 1942 was another standout year in our history, when under the relatively new management of Peter Burrell, The National Stud was responsible for breeding the winners of four of that year’s Classics.
 Sun Chariot won the Fillies’ Triple Crown, and Big Game won the 2000 Guineas; a phenomenal achievement for one stud to achieve in the same year.

 The most recent historical shift for The National Stud came in April of 2008, when the farm was acquired by The Jockey Club.
-As such the Stud derives significant benefit from the fact that The Jockey Club is governed by Royal Charter; its commercial operations act solely for the good of British horseracing and its patron is Her Majesty The Queen.
+As such the Stud derives significant benefit from the fact that The Jockey Club is governed by Royal Charter; its commercial operations act solely for the good of British horseracing and its patron is His Majesty The King.